usnistgov/FIPS201/_FIPS201/system.md

 to provide consistent and secure means for performing the authentication function preceding an access control decision.

-The physical and logical access control system grants or denies access to a particular resource and includes an identification and authentication (I&A) component as well as an authorization component.

-The I&A component identifies and authenticates cardholders either by interacting with the PIV Card and uses mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
-Once authenticated, the I&A component passes information to the authorization component which in turn interacts with the authorization data component to match the cardholder information to the information on record.
-Either the RP or the IdP interface with the card reader, the PIN input device, the biometric capture device, supplementary databases, and any certificate status service.
+The replying subsystem identifies and authenticates cardholders either by interacting with the PIV Card and uses mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
+Once authenticated, authorization mechanisms supporting the replying subsystem grant or deny access to resources based on the priviledges assigned to the cardholder.

 ## 3.2 PIV Card Lifecycle Activities {#s-3-2}